Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Calculation methods

 \section{Calculation methods}

-First-principles DFT calculations were performed using the all-electron full-potential linearized augmented plane wave (FLAPW) method,~which was implemented in the \textsf{QMD-FLAPW12} code.~\cite{Wimmer1981, Weinert, L_KA} This method is known as the most accurate among the first-principles methods.
-The exchange-correlation functional used was a spin-polarized form of the generalized gradient approximation (GGA) proposed by Perdew, Burke, and Ernzerhof (PBE).~\cite{GGA_PBE} For nonmagnetic phases, integration of the Brillouin-zone was performed using $k$-point grids of 16$\times$16$\times$8 for $hcp$-Fe, 16$\times$16$\times$4 for $dhcp$-Fe, and 16$\times$16$\times$2 for 6H and 10H structures.
-The $k$-point mesh used for AFM phases of $hcp$, 6H$_1$ and 6H$_2$ was 10$\times$6$\times$4.
-To obtain the electronic structure and the EoS accurately, the cut-off energies for the LAPW basis functions in the interstitial were set to be 36 and 276 Ry for the plane waves and potentials, respectively.
-The common muffin-tin (MT) sphere radius of Fe was set to 1.16~\AA~for all the structural polytypes of Fe.
+First-principles DFT calculations were performed using the all-electron full-potential linearized augmented plane wave (FLAPW) method implemented in the \textsf{QMD-FLAPW12} code~\cite{Wimmer1981, Weinert, L_KA}.
+This method is known as the most accurate among the first-principles methods.
+The exchange-correlation functional used was a spin-polarized form of the generalized gradient approximation (GGA) proposed by Perdew, Burke, and Ernzerhof (PBE)~\cite{GGA_PBE}.
+For NM phases, integration of the Brillouin zone was performed using $\bm{k}$-point grids of 16$\times$16$\times$8 for hcp (2H) Fe, 12$\times$12$\times$12 for fcc (3C), 16$\times$16$\times$4 for dhcp Fe, and 16$\times$16$\times$4 for 6H$_1$, 6H$_2$, and 10H structures.
+The symbols $n$H and 3C represent structural polytypes in Ramsdell notation, where $n$ refers to the stacking period (total number of close-packed planes in the unit cell), and the letters H and C denote the hexagonal and cubic lattice types.
+The number 3 in 3C refers to the stacking period in close-packed layers (\textsf{ABC}), and 3C is the only possible cubic polytype.
+The subscript in the 6H structures specifies a different stacking configuration of the close-packed planes.
+The $\bm{k}$--point mesh used for orthorhombic cells with an AFM order of 2H, 6H$_1$ and 6H$_2$ is 10$\times$6$\times$4, while the meshes for tetragonal unit cells with AFM-S and AFM-D states in fcc (3C) structures are 12$\times$12$\times$8 and 12$\times$12$\times$4, respectively.
+To accurately obtain the electronic structure and the EoS, the cut-off energies for the LAPW basis functions in the interstitial were set to 36 and 310 Ry for the plane waves and potentials, respectively.
+The common muffin-tin (MT) sphere radius of Fe was set to 1.16~\AA~for all structural polytypes of Fe.
 The angular momentum expansion inside the MT sphere was truncated at $l$ = 8 for Fe atoms.
-The method of explicit orthogonalization was used in the present study.~\cite{Weinert_2009}
+Finally, the method of explicit orthogonalization was used in the present study~\cite{Weinert_2009}.